labzero/guides/process/securing_your_workspace.md

 * Never leave your laptop unlocked.
 Don't walk away for lunch or an errand without locking your computer.
 * Keep your laptop in a safe place. e.g. Not in your car.
 Cars are broken into very often.

-And finally, if your workspace is compromised physically or digitally, please notify Chris, Matt and/or Dean immediately.
+And finally, if your workspace is compromised physically or digitally, please notify Chris, Matt and Dean immediately.